data-edu/data-science-in-education/18-additional-resources.Rmd

 Wickham, H., & Grolemund, G. (2017). *R for data science*.
 O'Reilly.

-> "You have data but have no idea on how to make sense of it".
+> "You have data but have no idea how to make sense of it."
 If this statement resonates with you, then look no further.
-Introducing `R` for data analysis.
-At its core, R is a statistical programming language.
-It helps derive useful information from the data deluge.
-This book assumes you're a novice at data analytics and will subtly introduce you to the nuances of R, RStudio, and the tidyverse (which is a collection of R packages designed to ensure your learning curve is minimal).
+This book introduces R for data analysis using the {tidyverse}, a collection of R packages designed to ensure your learning curve is minimal.

 Teetor, P. (2011). *R cookbook*.
 O'Reilly.

 > This book provides over 200 practical solutions for analyzing data using R.

-Bryan, J., & Hestor, J. *Happy git and github for the useR*.
+Bryan, J., & Hester, J. *Happy git and github for the useR*.
 Retrieved from [https://happygitwithr.com](https://happygitwithr.com)

 > A fantastic and accessible introduction to using Git and GitHub.